Links to Folk Music Sites (broadly interpreted) beyond the Northwest:

 Tools for further exploration:

-Want to try online search tools?
+Want to try a variety of online search tools?
 Choose your partners (listed alphabetically):

 Need more info on search engines?
 Visit search engine watch.